 Article 19; Rules 46.1, 53.9(b), 69.1(d)

-If the same national Office or intergovernmental organization which acts as International Searching Authority is also to act as International Preliminary Examining Authority and wishes to start the international preliminary examination at the same time as the international search in accordance with Rule 69.1(b), but the demand includes a statement that the start of the international preliminary examination is to be postponed under Rule 53.9(b) because the time limit for filing amendments under Article 19, as provided in Rule 46.1, has not expired, the International Preliminary Examining Authority waits until it receives a copy of any amendments made under Article 19 or a notice from the applicant that he does not wish to make amendments under Article 19 before beginning the international preliminary examination.
-Where neither a copy of the amendments nor a notice has reached the International Preliminary Examining Authority by the expiration of 22 months from the priority date or three months from the date of transmittal of the international search report, whichever expires later (the time limit in accordance with Rule 46.1 for filing amendments under Article 19), examination starts on the basis of the documents in the file.
+If the same national Office or intergovernmental organization which acts as International Searching Authority is also to act as International Preliminary Examining Authority and wishes to start the international preliminary examination at the same time as the international search in accordance with Rule 69.1(b), but the demand includes a statement that the start of the international preliminary examination is to be postponed under Rule 53.9(b) , the International Preliminary Examining Authority waits until it receives a copy of any amendments made under Article 19 or a notice from the applicant that he does not wish to make amendments under Article 19 before beginning the international preliminary examination.
+Where neither a copy of the amendments nor a notice has reached the International Preliminary Examining Authority by the expiration of 16 months from the priority date or three months from the date of transmittal of the international search report, whichever expires later (the time limit in accordance with Rule 46.1 for filing amendments under Article 19), examination starts on the basis of the documents in the file.

 Language for the Purposes of International Preliminary Examination